isabella232/offer-decisioning.en/help/api-reference/offers-api/tags/lookup.md

 **Response**

-A successful response returns the details of the placement including information about your container ID, instance ID and, unique tag `@id`.
+A successful response returns the details of the tag including information about your container ID, instance ID and, unique tag `@id`.

 ```json
 {